cloudmesh-community/book/chapters/pi/car/car-face.md

 	pi$ sudo pip install picamera
 	pi$ sudo pip install rpio

-Once the libraries are installed, follow below steps to check if camera is installed in Raspberry Pi.
+Once the libraries are installed, follow the next steps to check if camera is installed in Raspberry Pi.

 	pi$ sudo raspi-config